cnobles/iGUIDE/rules/README.md

 This is useful for sequence processing, such as alignment, as it reduces the total number of processes, typically leading to an increase in performance.

 ## Alignment Rules
-These rules direct how the consolidated sequences will be aligned.

-Options for alignment:
+These rules direct how the sequences will be aligned.
+BLAT outputs to 'psl' format while BWA and many other aligners output to 'sam/bam' outputs.
+Other aligners that output to 'sam/bam' formats could be incorporated into the workflow, similar to BWA.
+Please contact the maintainer(s) if you would like to use a different aligner.

+Supported sequence aligners:

-* blat (v35) - BLAST-like Alignment Tool
+* BLAT / blat (v35) - BLAST-like Alignment Tool
-* bwa (v??) - Burrows-Wheeler Aligner
+* BWA / bwa (v0.7.17) - Burrows-Wheeler Aligner

-### Pros / Cons :
-#### BLAT
-Pros:
-* all possible alignments for a sequence above a certain threshold (unique alignment and multihits).
-* prefered method for total inclusion and discovery

-Cons:
-* requires reads (R1 and R2) to be aligned independently
-* requires more computational resources and can take much longer

-#### BWA
-Pros:
-* fast and resource efficient
-* typically gives best match for paired alignment

-Cons:
-* Minimal success in detecting multiple alignments
-* Lower inclusion may lead to missing potential alignments in certain regions of the genome.

 ## Post-Alignment Rules
 After alignment of consolidated sequences, alignment data needs to be assigned to each read.